I believe that there are events in life that create a clear “before” and “after.”

 More About Me

-I love traveling and exploring new cities, and I currently live in Washington, DC.
+I love traveling and exploring new cities, and I currently live near Washington, DC.
 I have a love-hate relationship with coffee/caffeine (mostly love).
 I like hiking, yoga, reading more than a normal amount of self-help books, dog training, music, and stand-up comedy.
 I’m always working toward being more efficient and making life easier and more organized.
-I love digging into the psychology research to learn more about holistic and intuitive leadership.
-I love supporting the highly sensitive person (and identify as one).
-I find consciousness and empathy research fascinating!
+I love digging into the psychology research to learn more about resilience, empathy, and consciousness.
+I love supporting the highly sensitive person (and identify as one) - especially the highly sensitive business owner.